wix-incubator/wix-code-mls/README.md

       "batchCheckUpdateState": "...WIX WEBSITE URL.../_functions-dev/batchCheckUpdateState",
       "saveItemBatch": "...WIX WEBSITE URL.../_functions-dev/saveItemBatch",
       "clearStale": "...WIX WEBSITE URL.../_functions-dev/clearStale",
+      "uploadImage": "...WIX WEBSITE URL.../_functions-dev/uploadImage",
-      "batchSize": 50
+      "batchSize": 40
     }
    ```

 1. Update the `loginUrl`, `username` and `password` with the values you got for the MLS server.

-1. Update the `batchCheckUpdateState`, `saveItemBatch` and `clearStale` with the URL of your Wix Code website
+1. Update the `batchCheckUpdateState`, `saveItemBatch`, `clearStale` and `uploadImage` with the URL of your Wix Code website

 1. If, when running, you get an error message that indicates requests too large for Wix Data
 (currently, those appear as "Internal wixData error: Unknown error."), try to decrease the batchSize.